 (5) The cancellation, or suspension of the operation, of a registration or area licence may relate to the doing of some, but not all, of the activities or things authorised by the registration or licence.

-[Section 22D inserted by No. 11 of 1995 s.
+[Section 22D inserted: No. 11 of 1995 s.
 30.]

 23. When Corporation has to or may accept delivery of potatoes